Discordi0/Practice/THM/Crack the hash.md

 Salt: aReallyHardSalt
 #### A:

-I took a little bit of time
+It took me a little bit of time get the correct hash type for this one, in retrospective the $6 was more important that i realized.

 ### Q4: Hash: e5d8870e5bdd26602cab8dbe07a942c8669e56d6